MeexReay/minceraftOS/README.md

 - [ ] Remove realms button or maybe change it to something
 - [ ] Make language in game changes locale
 - [ ] Make autologin to root so it makes simple doing poweroff or reboot computer
-- [ ] Make saving system or to make it be able to install on real hardware
+- [ ] Make saving system or make it be able to install on real hardware